instadeepai/gcp-gpu-metrics/README.md

 Priority order is `binary flag` ➡️ `env var` ➡️ `default value`.

 Nvidia-smi persistence mod is very useful, the option permits to run `nvidia-smi` as a daemon in background to prevent 100% of GPU load at each request.
-Enable this option requires root.
+Enabling this option requires root.

 ## Metrics 📈

-There is 6 differents metrics fetched, it will growth in the future.
+There are 6 differents metrics fetched, this number will grow in the future.

 * `temperature.gpu` as `custom.googleapis.com/gpu/temperature_gpu` | Core GPU temperature. in degrees C.
-* `utilization.gpu` as `custom.googleapis.com/gpu/utilization_gpu` | Percent of time over the past sample period during which one or more kernels was executing on the GPU.
+* `utilization.gpu` as `custom.googleapis.com/gpu/utilization_gpu` | Percent of time over the past sample period during which one or more kernels were executed on the GPU.
 * `utilization.memory` as `custom.googleapis.com/gpu/utilization_memory` | Percent of time over the past sample period during which global (device) memory was being read or written.
 * `memory.total` as `custom.googleapis.com/gpu/memory_total` | Total installed GPU memory.
 * `memory.free` as `custom.googleapis.com/gpu/memory_free` | Total GPU free memory.
 * `memory.used` as `custom.googleapis.com/gpu/memory_used` | Total memory allocated by active contexts.

-For the moment, gcp-gpu-metrics send an average of any metrics if you have more than 1 GPU.
+For the moment, gcp-gpu-metrics sends an average of any metrics if you have more than 1 GPU.

 ## Compile gcp-gpu-metrics ⚙